OSS-BOF-eResearch-2022/oss-bof-repo1/README.md

 ### 1. Introduction
   - Short introductions
+  - Explain the process
-  - Explain the process, demo making a change to address an issue
+  - Demo making a change to address an issue

 ### 2. All
   - Consider what topics are, or may be, of interest to attendees